 The penalties that can come with restraining orders are as followed:

 - If you live under the same roof as the individual who filed the restraining order, you will be forced to leave the property until further notice

 - The individual who the restraining order was filed against is not allowed to have any contact with the person who filed the restraining order

-- If you own any firearms/guns you will be forced to hand them over to law authority
+- If you own any firearms/guns, you will be forced to hand them over to authorities

-By obtaining the services of an attorney with experience in defending individuals with restraining orders, temporary restraining orders, and life-threatening domestic violence charges a proper defense can be put into place giving the defendant the best chances in the court of law.
-When a temporary restraining order is put into place there will be a court hearing within 15 days of when the respondent received the temporary restraining order.
-However, the respondent is not required to appear in court and if they do, they have the right to have an attorney by their side advocating for them.
+By obtaining the services of an attorney with experience in defending individuals with restraining orders, temporary restraining orders, and life-threatening domestic violence charges, a proper defense can be put into place, giving the defendant the best chances in the court of law.
+When a temporary restraining order is put into place, there will be a court hearing within 15 days of when the respondent received the temporary restraining order.
+However, the respondent is not required to appear in court.
+If they do, they have the right to have an attorney by their side advocating for them.
 It is not advised to respond to a restraining order or temporary restraining order without first speaking with an attorney.

 The Florida Statutes 784.046 states that a respondent violates his or her restraining order if one or more of the following occur: